 - a.
 Academic dishonesty (see Honor Code on pg.
 41).
 An instructor who is convinced by evidence that a student has cheated, plagiarized, and/or falsified work will inform the student's counselor and the Dean and may also take one or all of the following courses of action: - i.
 Require that the work be repeated - ii.
 Grade reduction of the work in question - iii.
 Giving a failing grade for the specific work in question - b.
 Disrespect or willful disobedience to staff, faculty, or visitors - c.
 Defacement of school property - d.
 Excessive attendance violations - e.
 Failure to comply with financial obligations. - f.
 Failure to report to a Saturday detention (will result in suspension) - g.
 Forged notes - h.
 Truancies - i.
 Harassment (see Policy on Harassment on pg.
 46) - j.
 Major class disruption - k.
 Misconduct on school-sanctioned or public transportation - 1.
 Possession, creation, or access of pornographic images/objects by any means - m.
 Violation of the school's Internet/computer policy, including by email, FacebookTM, or other social media - n.
 Any behavior that is detrimental to the school or its reputation - o.
 Smoking or possession of tobacco, tobacco-related paraphernalia, or e-cigarettes on campus or at any school-related activity - p.
 Conflicts (including fighting) Both parties will receive an automatic 3-day full suspension pending a complete investigation. - q.
 Speeding and/or unsafe driving on school lots or adjacent streets - r.
 Theft Taking, tampering, or relocation of another student's personal belongings without his knowledge or permission - s.
 Unsafe horseplay - t.
 Throwing food or objects - u.
 Any action threatening the health or safety of a member of the school community - v.
-Continued disregard of school policies
+Continued disregard of school policies into the severity of the incident and the appropriate action to be taken.
+In order to determine the truth about a situation, they may conduct interviews with students, teachers, and anyone else who may possess knowledge of the incident.
+These investigations are intended to ensure the health and safety of the school community and will be carried out in a spirit of professionalism, Salesianity, and due process.

-INVESTIGATORY RESPONSE TO EXTREMELY SEVERE INFRACTIONS
+INVESTIGATORY RESPONSE TO SEVERE INFRACTIONS

 Disciplinary Team: This body, headed by the Dean of Student Services, reviews all suspected serious violations of the "Expected Student Conduct (pg.
 41)" laid out in this handbook.
-It is the responsibility of the Disciplinary Team to conduct an investigation into the severity of the incident and the appropriate action to be taken.
-In order to determine the truth about a situation, they may conduct interviews with students, teachers, and anyone else who may possess knowledge of the incident.
-These investigations are intended to ensure the health and safety of the school community and will be carried out in a spirit of professionalism, Salesianity, and due process.
+It is the responsibility of the Disciplinary Team to conduct an investigation